sivico26/ML-biocomp/README.md

 laboratory of Computational Biology of the Universidad EAFIT.

 ## Registration form
-please fill out [this](https://goo.gl/forms/elQMecXrRqK0IEjk2) form.
+Please fill out [this](https://goo.gl/forms/elQMecXrRqK0IEjk2) form.

 ## Schedule and Syllabus
 Unless otherwise specified both lectures and discussion sections are weekday but friday 13:00 to 16:00 in the _ - ___ <br>